 - If the vacation is to be broken into daily segments, the au pair should receive a day off for each day in her standard work week.
 In addition, she would still receive her weekly free time and one complete weekend off each month.
 Both parties should agree upon the specific arrangement in advance.

 - If your au pair travels with your family as part of her child care responsibilities, it is strongly recommended that a schedule be discussed in advance.
 Think about how you will divide child care responsibilities between you and the au pair.
 Remember that the au pair may need orienting to a new setting and that you are responsible for all of her meals while she is traveling with you.

-- If you and your au pair will be traveling together, please leave a phone number with your Community Counselor where your au pair can be reached in case of emergency.
+- If you and your au pair will be traveling together, please contact your Community Counselor in advance and provide them with your travel destination and travel dates in case of emergency.